back

 You Have to Back Up Every Single Claim

-For instance, you can't call yourself a "certified expert" unless your state bar actually has a formal certification for your practice area and you've earned it.
-It's much safer—and more accurate—to say you "focus on" or are "experienced in" a particular field.
+If you say it, you have to be able to prove it.
+For example, you can’t call yourself a “certified expert” unless your state bar has a formal certification in your practice area, and you have obtained it.
+It is far safer-and more accurate-to say you “focus on” or are “experienced in” a particular field.
+Remember this: your social media is advertising.

-Remember this: Your social media is advertising.
 Every single post needs to pass the same ethical sniff test as a TV commercial or a billboard.
-There's simply no room for vague promises or over-the-top claims.
+There’s simply no room for vague promises or over-the-top claims.

 How to Write Copy That’s Both Compliant and Compelling